-Please note: Don't wait for the semester you are enrolled in a clinical placement to start preparing.
-Preferencing and placement release take place the semester before you are enrolled in a placement course.
+Please note: Do not wait for the semester you are enrolled in a clinical placement to start preparing.
+Self-selecting rural placements, preferencing, special consideration submission and placement release all take place the semester before you are enrolled in a placement course.